Parkinson's Foundation Inc

 Community Grants: $10,000 - $25,000

-• Annual funding cycle with applications due in January and decisions announced in August
+• Annual funding cycle with applications typically due in late January and decisions announced in August

-• Supports local health, wellness, and educational programs for people with Parkinson's and their care partners
+• Supports local health, wellness, and educational programmes for people with Parkinson's and their care partners

 • Rolling portal: ProposalCentral